Group selection and shrinkage: Structured sparsity for semiparametric additive models: Error bounds

 The results derived below apply to global minimizers of these nonconvex problems.
-The algorithms of the preceding section cannot guarantee such minimizers in general, but experiments in the subsequent section demonstrate they frequently attain them.
-If global optimality is of foremost concern, the output of the algorithms can be used to initialize a mixed-integer optimizer (see Appendix \ref{app:mip}) which can guarantee a global solution at additional computational expense.
-In recent work, \textcite{Fan2020} show that statistical properties of best subset remain valid when the attained minimum is within a neighborhood of the global minimum.
-We expect their analysis extends to structured settings.
+The algorithms of the preceding section cannot guarantee such minimizers in general.\footnote{In recent work, \textcite{Guo2021} show that statistical properties of best subset remain valid when the attained minimum is within a certain neighborhood of the global minimum.
+We expect their analysis extends to structured settings.} If global optimality is of foremost concern, the output of our algorithms can be used to initialize a mixed-integer optimizer which can guarantee a global solution at additional computational expense.